marysabelmejia/Pac-Man/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Load the html file onto your web browser and enjoy as Pac-Man moves across your screen!
+Load the HTML file onto your web browser and enjoy as Pac-Man moves across your screen!
 Change the speed by changing the time parameter of setInterval.

 <p align="right">(<a href="#top">back to top</a>)</p>